hanami/guides/content/v2.1/introduction/building-a-web-app.md

 end
 ```

 Just like actions, every view in a Hanami app is an individual class.
-Views prepare the vaues to be passed to a template, then render that template to generate their output.
+Views prepare the values to be passed to a template, then render that template to generate their output.

 We can find this view's template in our `app` directory at `app/templates/home/show.html.erb`.
 Let's adjust this template to include our desired "Welcome to Bookshelf" text.